luanmuniz/coding-challenge-data-import-scaffolding/README.md

 1. Clone this repo on your local machine
 2. Run `npm install`
 3. Setup a PostgreSQL database.
 You can also ask for a cloud instance and we will provide you with one.
-4. Configure the env variable `DATABASE_URL` and point it to your database
+4. Configure the env variable `DATABASE_URL` and point it to your database.
+5. Run `npm run migrate`.
+This will create the tables in your new database.
 5. Run `npm build && npm start`
 6. Navigate to `http://localhost:3000` and verify that the scaffolding application is running (there should be vessels visible)